ucsb-cs9/w21/_lab/lab03.md

 assert reverseString("CMPSC9") == "9CSPMC"
 ```

 * `removeSubString(s, sub)` - The parameters `s` and `sub` are strings that contain at least one character.
 This function will return a string where all occurrences of `sub` are removed in the order it appears in the string `s` (see example test below for an interesting case).
+Your solution should not use the string's `replace` method.

 ```
 Example test